 - Physical Impairment (Past and Future);

 - Loss of Earnings in the Past:

 - Loss of Earning Capacity in the Future;

 - Medical Expenses You Will Incur in the Future; and

 - Punitive Damages

-Q: Do you need experts to establish liability in a Products Liability case?
+Do you need experts to establish liability in a Texas Products Liability claim?

-Q: If you lose your case do you have to reimburse our firm the expenses associated with retaining an expert?
+If you lose your case do you have to reimburse our attorneys the expenses associated with retaining an expert?

-A: No, you will not be required to reimburse our firm or counsel that we work with any monies for obtaining an expert if you do not obtain a final recovery.
+No, you will not be required to reimburse our lawyers or counsel that we work with any monies for obtaining an expert if you do not obtain a final settlement.

 Initial consultations are always free with our Dallas product liability attorneys, and there is never a fee unless we obtain a settlement for your injury claim!